 The Title One Parent Involvement Plan is reviewed annually with input from parents/guardians.
 A Home and School Compact is developed and agreed upon by students, teachers, parents/guardians and the principal; it describes how each party will support student success.
 Our work in building family engagement is supported by the Tribal DOE; their mentors are liaisons between school and home.
 The Tribal DOE published the K-12 Family and Community Engagement Plan.
-The district and the schools are working to implement portions of this plan to support student success.
+The district and the schools are working to integrate portions of this plan to support student success.

 Several district strategies increase overall family and community engagement.
 Teachers make five positive parent contacts weekly.
-The principal or Student Council president delivers a weekly Sunday Night Address through the School Messenger System to inform families of the week's calendar items.
+The principal or a member of Student Council delivers a weekly Sunday night address through the School Messenger system to inform families of the week's calendar items.
 The Messenger System is also used to provide reminders to families of calendar items such as early release days and special events.
 The central office staff sends weekly emails of news/events/information to parents and community members.
 Family nights are offered throughout the year to provide information and celebrate successes.
-These family nights include Open House, a Student Success Night, Academic Awards Night, Parent-Teacher Conferences (fall and spring), Athletic

-Sports Banquets, and Science Fairs.
+These family nights include Open House, a Student Success Night, Academic Awards Night, Parent-Teacher Conferences (fall and spring), Athletic Sports Banquets, and Science Fairs.
 Information is also shared with our community through Facebook pages and the district website.
 Input from our community is sought during parent-teacher conferences and through surveys.
 Results indicate a growth in relationships, equity of educational services, communication, and resources.

 Our data system allows students and families to review current progress information.
 Guardians can review student attendance, progress reports, and missing assignments through the Tyler SIS system.
 Students review this information weekly in their homeroom classes.
-Teachers contact guardians if a student earns a D or F during progress reporting periods.
-Progress reports are mailed home every three to four weeks.
+Teachers contact guardians if a student earns a D or F during progress reporting periods Progress reports are mailed home every three to four weeks.
 Attendance letters are sent to families by the office manager when their child misses three, four, five, and six days of school during a trimester.
 The school secretary contacts families daily when their child is absent.
 Students facilitate student-led conferences in the spring empowering them as drivers of their own educational path.

-Through Discovery Days, community experts work with students.
+Through the Discovery Days, community experts work with students.
 These opportunities open the door for students to explore future career interests in a safe and supportive environment.

-- The community supported the last three supplemental levies providing funding for staffing, curriculum, and resources. - Guardians are informed of student progress and attendance through phone calls, progress reports, and the online system. - Discovery Days provide opportunities for community experts to engage with students.
+- Our community supported the last three supplemental levies providing funding for staffing, curriculum, and resources. - Guardians are informed of student progress and attendance through phone calls, progress reports, and the online system. - Discovery Days provide opportunities for community experts to engage with students.

-- There is a lack of consistent parent volunteers. - There is currently no Parent/Teacher Organization. - Funding to sustain the Discovery Day is not stable.
+- There is currently no Parent/Teacher Organization. - Funding to sustain Discovery Days is not stable.

-- · Consider additional ways students may showcase work or present information during family event nights. - Schedule consistent meetings of the student version of the Knights of the Roundtable. - Consider launching a parent/guardian version of the Knights of the Roundtable where adults could connect with the work of the school. - Consider additional ways to publish information such as newspaper articles, Facebook, public YouTube channel of events, and a highway reader board. - The current Senior Class project is focused on fund raising to purchase a highway reader board. - · Consider more effective training for parents on Tyler SIS.
+- Consider additional ways students may showcase their work or present information during family night events. - Schedule consistent meetings of the student Knights of the Roundtable. - Consider launching a parent/guardian version of the Knights of the Roundtable where adults could connect with the work of the school. - Consider additional ways to publish information such as newspaper articles, Facebook, public YouTube channel of events, and a highway reader board. - Consider more effective training for parents on Tyler SIS.